 Skip advert

 The Mk3 MX-5, the NC, wasn’t quite as resolved as the cars that came before it thanks to its additional weight and a change of suspension that didn’t bring out the best from the car, making the handling a little too snappy at times.
 Engines were either a 1.8- or 2-litre, with the latter giving decent performance, but the adoption of electric power steering robbed the MX-5 of its steering feel and feedback.
 A facelift in 2009 did improve matters, though, with suspension tweaks improving the car’s balance and feedback.

 The original, and some would say the best, made its motor show debut in 1989 before going on sale in the UK in 1990.
 Powered by a 1.6-litre four-cylinder mated to a perfectly weighted five-speed manual gearbox, it was a driver’s delight.
-It wasn’t hugely quick – 0-62mph took a smidgen over nine seconds and it ran out of puff at 114mph – but it was wonderfully balanced, with deft handling, and couldn’t help but put a smile on your face.
+It wasn’t quick – 0-62mph took a smidgen over nine seconds and it ran out of puff at 114mph – but it was wonderfully balanced and pliant with deft handling, and couldn’t help but put a smile on your face.

 Prices, specs and rivals

-The MX-5 hasn't seen many mechanical upgrades in the last couple of years, instead adjustments to the range structures and pricing have been the only real changes.
-Costing from £25,825 is MX-5 Prime-Line, sitting at the bottom of the range with 16-inch wheels, cloth seats and the 130bhp 1.5-litre four-cylinder – despite its basic trim level, Apple CarPlay and Android Auto are standard, as are a pair of handy driver's headrest speakers for hands-free calls.
+The 2-litre MX-5 received significant engine revisions in 2018, and it was further upgraded this year with a new asymmetric limited-slip diff as part of a model-wide facelift.
+Costing from £28,015 is the MX-5 Prime-Line, sitting at the bottom of the range with 16-inch wheels, cloth seats and the 130bhp 1.5-litre four-cylinder – despite its basic trim level, Apple CarPlay and Android Auto are standard via the new 8.8-inch multimedia touchscreen, as are a pair of handy driver's headrest speakers for hands-free calls.

-Step up to the Exclusive-line trim for £28,125 and it'll keep its 1.5-litre unit, but gain an uprated nine-speaker Bose sound system, leather seats, silver 16-inch wheels and more driver assistance systems.
-The 2-litre models cost from £30,410, here also specified in Exclusive-Line trim – all 2-litre cars come with a standard limited-slip differential.
+Step up to the Exclusive-line trim for £30,015 and the MX-5 keeps its 1.5-litre unit, but gains an uprated nine-speaker Bose sound system, leather seats, silver 16-inch wheels and more driver assistance systems with a new Track Mode for the Dynamic Stability control.
+The 2-litre models cost from £32,430, also specified in Exclusive-Line trim.

-At the top of the range is the £32,410 2-litre Homura version, featuring the same leather trim as the Kizuna with stainless steel scuff plates, forged BBS wheels and uprated front Brembo brake calipers from the previous 30th anniversary model.
-The MX-5's sport suspension kit and Bilstein dampers are also included.
+At the top of the MX-5 range is the £34,835 2-litre Homura version, featuring stainless steel scuff plates, leather and alcantara Recaro sports seats, forged 17-inch BBS wheels and uprated front Brembo brake calipers, as first seen on the 30th anniversary model.
+A sports suspension kit with Bilstein dampers is also included.

+Skip advert